 We have carnival games.
-We have a football toss, plink-o, slip-n-slide, and jell-o eating contest.
+We have a football toss, slip-n-slide, archery games, a BB game, inflatable slide and jell-o eating contest.

-Campers can also use their tickets to get their faces painted, play games and more.
+Campers can also use their tickets to get their faces painted, hair wrapped and to hear their fortunes.
+Of course, we know that fortune telling is just for fun.